pdphilip/cf-request/README.md

 ## Requirements

 - Laravel 10+
-- Cloudflare as a proxy (though will work without it and have no data on the CF specific headers)
+- Cloudflare as a proxy (though it will work without it and have no data on the CF-specific headers)

 ## Installation